mbaersch/piwik-pro-broken-event-checker/README.md

 - `SLACK_WEBHOOK_URL`: add a complete webhook URL for your Slack app that can send a message whenever a broken event is found
 - `PP_CLIENT_ID`: your API client ID from your Piwik PRO account (help article about [how to find API credentials](https://help.piwik.pro/support/questions/generate-api-credentials/))
 - `PP_CLIENT_SECRET`: your API client secret from your Piwik PRO account

-For more information about how to receive messages in Slack using a Webhook visit [this help article from Slack](https://api.slack.com/messaging/webhooks)

 ### Code
 In the *Code* section, pick the most current *Python* option.
 Replace the default contents for `main.py` and `requirements.txt` with the code from this repository.